UOSnetwork/uos.docs/uosBPubuntu.md

 1. Install Boost C++ libraries
 2. Time sync the system
-3. Clone the UOS repository
+3. Clone the U°OS repository
 4. Update submodules
-5. Build the UOS software.
+5. Build the U°OS software.
 Note that this will run for over an hour, so plan accordingly.
-6. Install the node from the UOS software
+6. Install the node from the U°OS software
-7. Generate three key pairs using the UOS software
+7. Generate three key pairs using the U°OS software
-8. Contact the UOS developers with your preferred account name and public keys
+8. Contact the U°OS developers with your preferred account name and public keys
 9. Create and modify `config.ini`
 10. Download a pre-created `genesis.json` file
 11. Start your node